mapproxy/mapproxy/doc/seed.rst

 Regenerate all tiles that are older than the given date.
 The date can either be absolute or relative.
 By default, existing tiles will not be refreshed.

-In addition the date can be recieved by any file.
-The last time of modification will be used, e.g. by touching a file.
+MapProxy can also use the last modification time of a file.
 File paths should be relative to the proxy configuration or absolute.

 Examples::